 But there is a catch.

 You can use a One-Click Install of a web control panel such as Cpanel, Cyberpanel, Webmin, etc, but these only work good until something goes wrong.

 Vultr for web hosting?
 Is it worth it?
 If you have technical knowledge then yes, otherwise just save yourself time and headaches by going with someone like WPX hosting.

-Vultr has data centers in over 17 different cities around the world.
-These locations are:
+Vultr has data centers in over 23 different cities around the world.
+These locations include: